In this post, I am going to explain the API for dynamic event switching in my reactive-banana library, version 0.7.*.

 Behavior t a -- behavior starting at time t

-is used for.
-Of course, you will never plug a concrete time, like 5 o'clock
+for.
+Of course, you will never plug a concrete time, like

-type (constructor).
-Is is on par with the Event
+the Moment type (constructor).
+Is is on par with

 x :: Moment T A -- value of type A at time T